Boston Dynamics: LS3

 Legged Squad Support System (LS3), also known as AlphaDog, is a militarized version of BigDog.
-It is ruggedized for military use, with the ability to operate in hot, cold, wet, and dirty environments.
+It is ruggedized for military use, capable of operating in hot, cold, wet, and dirty environments.

 According to Lt.
-Col. Joe Hitt and the US Marine Corps's program manager "The vision for LS3 is to combine the capabilities of a pack mule with the intelligence of a trained animal".
-LS3 is capable of reacting to visual or oral commands and uses an on board GPS system, along with computer vision (LIDAR and IR), to guide itself through terrain.
+Col. Joe Hitt and the US Marine Corps's program manager, "The vision for LS3 is to combine the capabilities of a pack mule with the intelligence of a trained animal."
+LS3 is capable of reacting to visual or oral commands and utilizes an on-board GPS system, along with computer vision (LIDAR and IR), to guide itself through terrain.
 Due to its ability to track oral commands, soldiers within the field found it difficult to hold a conversation with this bot in a vicinity because it would unknowingly follow commands not given to itself.
 Unlike its living counterparts, LS3 can march for 20 miles (32 km) before running out of fuel.
 The robot also doesn't suffer from the shortcomings of bleeding and falling over, a problem with many pack mules.

 Atlas

 The Agile Anthropomorphic Robot "Atlas" is a 5-foot (152.4 cm) bipedal humanoid robot, based on Boston Dynamics' earlier PETMAN humanoid robot, and designed for a variety of search and rescue tasks.

-In February 2016 Boston Dynamics published a YouTube video entitled "Atlas, The Next Generation" showing a new humanoid robot about 5' tall (152.4 cm).
-In the video, the robot is shown performing a number of tasks that would have been difficult or impossible for the previous generation of humanoid robots.
+In February 2016, Boston Dynamics published a YouTube video entitled "Atlas, The Next Generation" showing a new humanoid robot about 5 feet tall (152.4 cm).
+In the video, the robot is shown performing several tasks that would have been difficult or impossible for the previous generation of humanoid robots.

-A video posted to the Boston Dynamics channel of YouTube dated October 11, 2018, titled "Parkour Atlas", shows the robot easily running up 2' high steps onto a platform.
+A video posted to the Boston Dynamics channel of YouTube, dated October 11, 2018, titled "Parkour Atlas", shows the robot easily running up 2-foot high steps onto a platform.
 Atlas is shown in a September 2019 YouTube video doing "More Parkour".

+In April 2024, the company announced that they had retired the hydraulic-based Atlas in favor of a new all-electric version of Atlas.